getsentry/sentry-cocoa/develop-docs/README.md

 You can use the `generate-classes.sh` to generate ViewControllers and other classes to emulate a large project.
 This is useful, for example, to test the performance of swizzling in a large project without having to check in thousands of lines of code.

+## UI Tests

+CI runs UI tests on simulators via the `test.yml` workflow, and on devices via `saucelabs-UI-tests.yml`.
+All are run for each PR, and Sauce Labs tests also run on a nightly cron schedule.

 ## Generating Diagrams

 The diagrams are created with [PlantUml](http://plantuml.com).
 The advantage of PlantUml